ProRes support in FFmpeg – I love it!

 http://ffmpeg.org/pipermail/ffmpeg-user/2012-September/009521.html

 I must admit I haven’t used the codec lately, but people write that Final Cut Pro often gives the warning that ProRes files made with FFmpeg, are not optimized for FCP.
-All that means is, that the file wasn’t compressed using FCP while as the file should work fine.
+All that means is, that the file wasn’t compressed using FCP but the file should work fine.

 If you use the ProRes encoder, you might want to read this blogpost by the author Kostya.